muhammadsalman84/SharePoint-Calendar-Event-Dates-Generator/Readme.md

 ~~~

 A javascript library that generates the list of dates by using the RecurrenceData column of a SharePoint Calendar List.
-This library will generate a list of dates based on recurrence rule (xml).
-I have first implemented this library and used it here to show how one can use this javascript library.. cheers. :)
+This library will generate a list of dates based on recurrence rule (xml)... cheers. :)